New Users Guide

 Very Large Files

 Files sizes greater than 1 TB can be difficult for HPSS to work with and lead to longer transfer times, increasing the possibility of transfer interruptions.
 Generally it's best to aim for file sizes in the 100 - 500 GB range.
-Please see this section for more details.
+You can use "tar" and "split" to break up large aggregates or large files into 500 GB sized chunks:

 Accessing HPSS Data Remotely